Help us match you with local pros in your area

 Ductwork Cleaning | $371-$927 |

-In Oklahoma, HVAC contractors are required to be licensed by the Oklahoma Construction Industries Board.
-For HVAC work, a contractor can have an HVAC/R limited license (which allows them to work on only small jobs) or an HVAC/R unlimited license (which lets them work on all jobs).
+HVAC contractors in Oklahoma are required to be licensed by the Oklahoma Construction Industries Board.
+To complete HVAC projects, a contractor may have an HVAC/R limited license (which allows them to work on only small jobs) or an HVAC/R unlimited license (which allows them to work on all jobs).
 Individuals must have four years of experience and must pass an exam in order to become fully licensed contractors.
-Also check a company's reviews and complaints on sites such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
-Pick a company with great feedback and stories of satisfied customers.
+You should also check a company's reviews and complaints on sites such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
+Pick a company with positive feedback and good customer testimonials.

-You should have your HVAC system inspected approximately twice yearly.
-After the inspection, your technician will inform you if any services are required.
-You should also schedule an inspection if you start noticing issues such as unusual smells, strange noises, or leaks.
-If your home has ductwork, it should be inspected every few years.
+You should have your HVAC system inspected about twice a year.
+After completing their inspection, your technician will tell you if any services are required.
+You should also call a technician if you start noticing issues such as unusual smells, strange noises, or leaks.
+If your home has ductwork, you should have it inspected every few years.

-Generally, it's smart to have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
-This also helps get your system ready for the summer and winter, when it typically sees the most use.
+Usually, it's smart to have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
+This also helps make sure your system is prepared for the summer and winter, when it likely sees the most use.

-You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Set your thermostat as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any leaks around your doors and windows to avoid letting cool air escape.
+You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
+Keep your thermostat temperature as close to the outside temperature as you can, and try to avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any door or window leaks to avoid letting cool air escape.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-For a 2,000-square-foot home, you'll also want to look for an air conditioning unit with around 2.5 to 5 tons of capacity.
-In Durant, you'll likely want a unit on the higher end of this range.
-Usually, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.
+For a 2,000-square-foot home, you'll also want to look for an air conditioning unit with between 2.5 and 5 tons of capacity.
+In Durant, you'll likely want something on the higher end of this range.
+In general, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.